-A copy of each business plan prepared, along with a copy of each agency's proposed budget, must be submitted to the Legislature and the Budget Division on or before September 1st.
+A copy of each business plan prepared, along with a copy of each agency's proposed budget, must be submitted to the Budget Division with Agency Request, on or before September 1st.
 If the business plan is changed in the Governor Recommends phase, the agency must revise the plans to reflect the changes.
-A copy of the revised plan must be submitted to the Budget Division and the Legislature at the same time the Governor's budget is provided to the Legislature.
+A copy of the revised plan will be included with the Governor's budget and provided to the Legislature.